Kolossi/kolossi.github.io/_quicktips/git-auto-push-win-nix.md

 ---
-title:    Setting up a Git auto push that works on Windows or Linux
+title:    A Git auto push for Windows or Linux
 modified: 2021-01-12T21-51-00+00.00
 ---
 # {{ page.title }}